 This kind of structural audit is what separates well-managed accounts from accounts that bleed spend into long-tail irrelevant queries over months.
 See how this connects to broader automated negative keyword workflows with AI and wasted spend detection.

 For agencies managing multiple Google Ads accounts through MCC, PaidSync supports account-level routing.
 Prompt: "Switch to account [CID], then run the n-gram analysis for the last 14 days."
-The AI routes the tool call to the correct account without requiring a new OAuth connection for each client.
+The AI routes the task to the correct account without requiring a new OAuth connection for each client.
 Each client's negatives are applied to the correct account.
 See the full Google Ads audit guide for how n-gram analysis fits into a complete account review session.

-N-gram analysis breaks your search term report into individual word tokens (1-grams), 2-word phrases (2-grams), and 3-word phrases (3-grams) and aggregates performance metrics across all search terms that contain each token.
+Start Free Book a DemoN-gram analysis breaks your search term report into individual word tokens (1-grams), 2-word phrases (2-grams), and 3-word phrases (3-grams) and aggregates performance metrics across all search terms that contain each token.
 The result is a frequency table showing which words and phrases appear most often in your triggered search terms, sorted by spend, clicks, conversions, or CPA.
 Patterns that show high spend and zero conversions across multiple search terms are strong negative keyword candidates, even if no single search term individually crosses a blocking threshold.

 A typical active Google Ads account triggers thousands of unique search terms per month.
 Reviewing each one individually takes hours and misses the structural patterns.
 N-gram analysis surfaces that, for example, the word "free" appears across 847 different search terms and is responsible for $2,300 in spend with 0 conversions.
 That single negative keyword addition blocks all future variation of that pattern in one action, where individual search term review would only catch the terms you happened to scroll past.